Skip to main content

 5. Run the appropriate Windows .exe or Linux executable.
 You're all set!

-Below is an example of the ping.cfg file:
+Below is a sample of the ping.cfg file:

 [settings]